jpcooper/betfair-exchange-hi-lo-odds/README.md

 I am also convinced that speed is the only way to make money with this game, for reasons that will become apparent later, so C could turn out to be the better initial solution in this regard.
-Because I am banned from using Betfair and their developers' API, it is impossible for me to know the full effect of speed on profitability, so I have left optimising for speed as future work.
-For all I know, there are people with ASICs playing this game.

 You can run this application by first [installing stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).
 And